 mtEdgeSpline lets you generate edge splines from the base mesh, use curvature, contour, outlines, and intersection modes for unique edge effects.
 Use selection maps, textures, shaders, or falloff to define where the splines are created on the mesh surface.

-mtSelect generates selection sets for points, edges, and faces using selection maps, textures, shaders, or falloff to define where the selections are generated on the mesh surface.
+mtSelect generates selection sets for points, edges, and faces using selection maps, textures, shaders, or falloff to define where on the mesh surface.
 Use the new selection in any other mesh tool to generate new effects.

 mtShortestPath generates pathway splines across the mesh surface using a start point and end point and finding the shortest path between them.
 Use custom selections for even more control.